Chapter 9: Networking and Open Source Concepts Class 12 Computer Science NCERT Solutions

 Question 8: Rovenza Communications International (RCI)

-• Open source software’s source code is available, can be modified, copied & distributed while proprietary software cannot be changed.
+• Source code is available, can be modified, copied & distributed

 Crime that does not fall under Cybercrime: Stealing keyboard and mouse from a shop.